 - Emulates an Unix environment by POSIX wrapper, POSIX compatible

 - Only base functions like scheduling run directly in the Kernel

-- File systems (proc, ext2fs, ufs) and network services (auth) runs in Userland
+- Device drivers, file systems and network services run in User-Space

 - Supports multi-threading